HighPoint/aws-powershell-aerolite/README.md

 # Samples

-A file:
+A file
 ```
 SampleCommands.txt
 ```

 is include in as demo.
-This file will:
+This file will

 - Change the Time Zone to Eastern Standard Time
 - Rename the Computer to "WS2019-01"